-- 1. One or two of the readings listed in this course (e.g., W1 to W12).
+- 1. Describe and reflect on how people of different places/countries celebrate the National Day.
+You may select up to five countries for your comparison.
+(Due Week: 5 by 9pm). - 2.
+One or two of the readings listed in this course (e.g., W1 to W12).
 (A few samples of reflection are available on Blackboard).
-(Due Week: 7 by 5pm).
-Students can read and reflect the reading(s) from W7 or W12 but the due date remains unchanged. - 2.
-One or two values from the cases discussed during the class (Due Week: 9 by 5pm). - 3.
-Your debate presentation.
+Students can read and reflect the reading(s) from W7 or W12 but the due date remains unchanged.
+(Due Week: 9 by 5pm). - Your debate presentation.
 (Due one week after your presentation, i.e., before class of the following class meeting).
 For example, if students' debate is week 4 class, the submission time is 10am. of W5 class.

-D. Final Essay (choose ONE only)

-20% (Due Friday, 1 December 2023, 5pm.)
+D. Final Essay (choose ONE only) 20% (Due Friday, 29 November 2024, 5pm.)

 - 1. Two pieces of the above reflexive memos.
 That is, if students have submitted 2 of the items in section C by the due dates, students are not required to submit the final essay as listed below. - 2.
 A paper of 1,000 words that draws on careful reading of and conversation with class themes and texts to critically analyze and advance debates in human values. - 3.
 Through AI or chatbot generated texts of your selected value(s), write a counter argument(s) to the AI/chatbot texts.
 That is, why do you agree with the AI/chatbot text?
-If not, why not?
+Or, if not, why not?